 This statute, often called Florida’s Patient Self‑Referral Act, was enacted to ensure that imaging studies are appropriately prescribed, to prevent unnecessary testing, and to avoid conflicts of interest.

-No mater if you are using a self paid option, without insurance.
+No matter if you are using a self-paid option, without insurance.

 In Florida “ultrasound” is statutorily a “diagnostic‑imaging service,” and state law says it may only be performed on the basis of a referral (i.e. an order) from a licensed health‑care provider—no matter who’s paying.
 There is no carve‑out for cash/self‑pay patients.